-One of the internal tensions we’ve had over the past few years at Streitwise has been the tradeoff between delivering a clean outward, customer facing user interface while at the same time staying true to our core competency: investing in real estate.
+One of the internal questions we’ve had over the past few years has been the trade-off between delivering a clean outward, customer facing user interface while at the same time staying true to our core competency: investing in real estate.

 We ultimately focused finite resources on our primary objective of identifying, acquiring and operating a quality real estate portfolio yielding attractive risk-adjusted returns.

-We acknowledge that this focus has come at the expense of being able to develop a shiny online platform.
-And we could have solved this problem by raising venture capital, growing the team exponentially, and tackling everything at once.
+This focus has come at the expense of keeping up with other real estate investing platforms in the area technology.
+Of being able to develop a shiny online platform that investors will easily be able to jump into.
+We could have solved this problem by raising venture capital, growing the team exponentially, hiring on-site engineers, hiring large sales teams.
 We watched as many in the fintech world did just that.

 Growth at any cost.
 And fancy platforms.

-In fairness, some of our competitors’ engineering teams have done incredible jobs with their outward facing client portals.
+In fairness, some of our peers’ engineering teams have done incredible jobs with their outward facing client portals.

 But we opted not to spend time or emotional energy keeping up with the Joneses, when we already know who we are and where we want to go.
 That’s been hard.
 We haven’t graduated from being human after all, and to shut off our natural desire to grow faster has been a difficult tendency to overcome.
 It takes effort, and a team and a culture that understands the mission.

-The past several weeks have been a shock to the economy, and risk assets in particular.
+The past several years has been a shock to the economy, and risk assets in particular.
 The fintech world is also experiencing its share of issues as startup after startup struggles in a world where revenue and risk appetite has been turned off overnight.

 We are aware that others in our space have: